Home » Volunteer Programs »

 Can you cater for my dietary requirements?

 Our teams will do their best to cater for any dietary requirements.
-However, this cannot be guaranteed as a medical volunteer in Tanzania.
+However, this cannot be guaranteed as a medical volunteer.
 Consequently, there may be instances where you need to purchase alternative ingredients at your own expense.
 Any dietary requirements should be noted within your application and re-iterated to the local team on arrival into the country.
 Importantly, any concerns for major requirements should be raised with the PMGY International Team before confirming your place on the program.

 Are there any public holidays that affect project availability?